DaoCloud/DaoCloud-docs/docs/en/docs/amamba/user-guide/wizard/helm.md

 !!! note

-    If you need to update and delete the Helm application, you need to click the application name to jump to the container management module, and perform update and deletion on the application details page and more operations.
+    If you need to update and delete the Helm app, you need to click the application name to jump to the container management module, and perform update and deletion on the application details page and more operations.

     ![Update/Delete](https://docs.daocloud.io/daocloud-docs-images/docs/en/docs/amamba/images/helm06.png)